-As the Arctic opens up, predicting when and where sea ice will fracture becomes increasingly important in strategic decision-making.
-However, the physical processes behind ice breakup are not fully understood.
+As the Arctic opens up, predicting when and where sea ice will fracture becomes increasingly important in strategic decision-Lincoln Laboratory's Ben Evans (left) and Dave Whelihan deployed this making.
+However, the physical processes behind ice breakup spool-featuring 230 feet of polymer fiber with embedded temperature and depth sensors-in the Arctic.
+Photo: U.S. Navy Lt.
+Seth Koenig are not fully understood.
 The Laboratory seeks to help close the gap by building and deploying a distributed set of unattended sensors across the Arctic.
-This network will persistently detect and geolocate ice fracturing events while measuring various environmental conditions like water temperature and salinity, wind speed and direction, and ocean currents at various depths.
+This network will persistently detect platform can concurrently measure temperature or other and geolocate ice fracturing events while measuring various properties (depending on which additional sensors are environmental conditions like water temperature and salinity, attached) across the entire water column at one location.
+A wind speed and direction, and ocean currents at various depths. high-frequency echosounder supplied by University of New Hampshire collaborators enabled them to detect different At ICEX 2022, the Laboratory team assessed the resiliency currents in the water column.

-At ICEX 2022, the Laboratory team assessed the resiliency of various sensors and collected an initial dataset.
+of various sensors and collected an initial dataset.
 These sensors included commercial seismometers, a hydrophone (underwater microphone), and profilers to measure sound speed, conductivity, and other water properties.
 They also deployed small temperature sensors running along the length of a thread-like polymer embedded with multiple conductors-a platform developed by the Laboratory and Advanced Functional Fabrics of America Manufacturing Innovation Institute.
 Unspooled hundreds of feet below the water's surface, this